 A delayed start date could also be informative about what kind of employee the new hire will be once they join.
 For example, I had weekly unofficial 1–1 meetings with one of my future hires, whose hire date was delayed by 6 months due to visa issues.
 We would meet weekly at a nearby Starbucks for 6 months to get them ramped up.
 Of course, we couldn't discuss confidential information and they also couldn't do any work, but this experience gave me an immense amount of insight into the character and commitment of this person.
 Today, this employee remains a stellar Amazonian, has already been promoted, and runs a team of their own.

-If you want to learn how to interview well with Amazon, how to answer real Amazon interview questions, and eventually work for Amazon, you might want to consider enrolling in "The Essential Course to Prepare for the Amazon Interview."
+If you want to learn how to interview well with Amazon, how to answer real Amazon interview questions, and eventually work for Amazon, you might want to consider enrolling in "The Premium Package: The Premium Course to Prepare for the Amazon Interview."
 Good luck.